-For the best insurance experience, we recommend a board-certified plastic surgeon certified by the American Board of Plastic Surgery, which is the only board the American Board of Medical Specialties recognizes to certify doctors in the full range of plastic and reconstructive procedures.
+For the best surgical and insurance experience, we recommend a board-certified plastic surgeon certified by the American Board of Plastic Surgery, which is the only board the American Board of Medical Specialties recognizes to certify doctors in the full range of plastic and reconstructive procedures.
 We believe that only board-certified plastic surgeons have the years of training and experience to safely and effectively perform lipedema liposuction surgery.
 For insurance coverage, using a board-certified plastic surgeon provides several advantages.
 In fact, some insurance companies require using one.
 Board-certified plastic surgeons are required to perform their surgery in an accredited, state-licensed, or Medicare-certified facility.
 We recommend only having surgery in a hospital or in one of these facilities, and never in an unlicensed facility or uncertified physician’s office.
 Some insurance companies also insist that surgery only be performed in an accredited, state-licensed, or Medicare-certified facility at the least.
 The surgeons that we recommend also insist on proper post-operative observation in an accredited facility to ensure safe outcomes.

 Finally, board-certified plastic surgeons adhere to a strict code of ethics and are required to complete continuing medical education, including patient safety, each year.

 We do not recommend cosmetic surgeons, internal medicine doctors, OB/GYNS, dermatologists, or others who have not been properly trained for plastic and reconstructive procedures and who have not been board certified to perform those procedures.

 Single Case Agreements